Is Kvothe the Bloodless a Gary Stu (Mary Sue)?

 Conclusion

-When I started this little project, I honestly didn't think that I would come to this conclusion.
-As much as I love Rothfuss's work in all aspects (including his fantastic character work), I have had a sort of love-hate relationship with Kvothe since he is such a pretentious douche bag most of the time.
-And I allowed that to cloud my judgment when it came to his complex character.
+When I started this little project, I didn't think I would come to this conclusion.
+As much as I love Rothfuss's work in all aspects (including his fantastic character work), I have had a love-hate relationship with Kvothe since he can be a pretentious snob most of the time.
+And I allowed that to cloud my judgment regarding his complex character.
 But at the end of the day, I find it difficult to disagree with my final rating, even though a large part of me would still like to.

 Thanks for reading!